Marian Diamond: Documentary film

 Poster of the documentary film My Love Affair with the Brain by Dr Marian Diamond.

 My Love Affair with the Brain: The Life and Science of Dr. Marian Diamond is a 2017 documentary about Diamond's life as a pioneering woman of science, her curiosity and passion for the human brain, as well as her research and love of teaching.
 Producer-directors Catherine Ryan and Gary Weimberg of Luna Productions followed Diamond with their cameras for the final five years of her science and teaching career.
-The documentary film is narrated by he neuroscientist and actress Mayim Bialik.
+The documentary film is narrated by the neuroscientist and actress Mayim Bialik.

 The film's opening scene is Diamond with her signature teaching move: opening a floral hat box to reveal a preserved human brain, which she then holds in her hand while enumerating one of her many favorite aphorisms of appreciations of the brain, such as: The brain is a three pound mass you can hold in your hand that can conceive of a universe a hundred billion light-years across.